HPEDevCom/RedfishChallenge/README.md

 # RedfishChallenge
 This is the repo providing the instructions and the response form for the HPE Discover Virtual Experience Hack Shack Redfish Challenge

+Fork it to get started!

+HPEDev Team